How to Start a Fish Farm

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 Many factors will affect a fish farm’s profits, including the number of ponds, the types of species farmed, and how the farm sells the fish products.
 Langston University has performed an economic analysis of different fish culture enterprises.
 According to the University, a fish farm that produces 3,000 pounds of wholesale catfish will need at least $3,000 per acre in both startup and operating expenses.
 That farm can expect net profits to be $300 per acre per year or about $0.10 per pound of fish.
 If that farm markets its fish and avoids wholesaling it, retail net profits could be as much as $1.00 per pound of fish.
 It’s also important to note that changing consumer demands can affect the profit potential.
-Demand for hybrid striped bass is high, and currently one of the more profitable species.
+Demand for hybrid striped bass is high and is currently one of the more profitable species.

 Some fish farms will generate additional revenue by selling fish food, pumps, aeration, or harvesting devices, which may help bring additional income outside of harvest, which largely happens only once per year.